usnistgov/dioptra/README.md

 # Dioptra

-The project documentation is in the `docs` folder and compiled using Sphinx.
+The project documentation is available at https://pages.nist.gov/dioptra/.

-To build the documentation locally, make sure you have Docker installed and try to pull the builder images:
+To build the documentation locally, they are in the `docs` folder and compiled using Sphinx, make sure you have Docker installed and try to pull the builder images:

     make pull-latest-ci